INTRODUCTION TO BUYING HAND SAWS

 - This guy (woodnut4) beautifully repairs, sharpens, & sells amazing saws on ebay…very popular.

-The Disstonian Institute is a fantastic free resource (compiled by Erik von Sneidern) for identifying Disston saw models, their years, and quality level.
+The Disstonian Institute is a fantastic free resource (compiled by Erik von Sneidern) for identifying Disston saw types, or models, their years, and quality level.
 I’ve spent quite a few hours on the Disstonian Institute website.
 Just don’t email Erik asking him to value your saw.

 Another great resource is this saw sharpening tutorial.

-If you want to learn about finding the proper saw models to fit your hands and height, this DVD is a great tutorial on the subject.
+If you want to learn about finding the proper saw models to fit your hands and height, this DVD by Ron Herman is a great tutorial on the subject.